-Sell Your New York Business in 2026 — Without a Broker
+Sell Your New York Business (2026): Buyer-Paid Process

 Selling a business in New York in 2026 typically closes in 60-120 days with a buy-side advisor — vs 9-12 months with a traditional broker.
 The buyer pays our fee at closing, so New York owners pay zero.
 Below: who’s buying in New York, what they pay, and how to avoid the standard 6-12% broker commission entirely.